iipc/openwayback/wayback-cdx-server/README.md

     Ex: http://web.archive.org/cdx/search/cdx?url=archive.org&showNumPages=true

-  * Page size (number of results per page) is fixed and is set by cdx server, and may be similar to max query limit in non-paged mode.
+  * Page size (number of results per page) is configured to an optimal value on the cdx server, and may be similar to max query limit in non-paged mode.
+The CDX server on archive.org has a page size of 50 currently.

+  * It is possible to adjust the page size to a smaller value than the default by setting the **pageSize=P** where 1 <= P <= default page size.

+    Ex: Get # of pages with smallest page size: http://web.archive.org/cdx/search/cdx?url=archive.org&showNumPages=true&pageSize=1

+    Ex: Get first page with smallest page size: http://web.archive.org/cdx/search/cdx?url=archive.org&page=0&pageSize=1

   * If there is only one page, adding the **page=0** param will return the same results as without setting a page.